Zoo Summer Day Camp

 Can siblings and/or friends be registered in the same group?

 Registrations are processed on a first come, first served basis.
-As classes may fill quickly, the Zoo cannot guarantee that your camper and their same-aged friend will be placed together.
-If your registration is completed online, please indicate your preference when prompted.
-If your registration is completed on paper, please mail your camper’s forms together with their friend’s forms.
+As groups may fill quickly, the Zoo cannot guarantee that your camper and their same-aged friend will be placed together.
+When you complete your registration, please indicate your preference when prompted.
 We will do our best to accommodate you.

 Does my camper need to bring a lunch?